mjt-books/python-book/chapters/chapter-19.md

 4. Store and link traces alongside other run artifacts.
 5. Sketch how to use “profiling modes” in CI or scheduled jobs.

+Because profilers can be heavyweight, think of them as an **optional enhancement** you enable on-demand—typically on a powerful workstation or cluster node—while keeping the surrounding hooks lightweight enough to leave in place everywhere.

 ### 1. When to profile, not just measure

 You don’t want full traces for every step of every run; that would be too heavy and noisy.
 Profiling is most useful when: